About Youth Leadership

 And More! – CADCA’s Youth Leadership department also offers tailored workshop courses at Fee for Service trainings during our annual Forum event.
 Topics include: Fundraising, Creating Public Service Announcements (PSAs) and How to Chance a Local Ordinance.

 CADCA's Youth Leadership is built on the framework of evidence-based community problem-solving processes researched and documented by the World Health Organization Collaborating Centre Workgroup for Community Health and Development at University of Kansas.
-This work has been calibrated for substance abuse by CADCA and institutionalized over 10 years through the National Coalition Institute (NCI), National Coalition Academy and CADCA’s Youth Programs delivery system.
+This work has been calibrated for substance misuse by CADCA and institutionalized over 10 years through the National Coalition Institute (NCI), National Coalition Academy and CADCA’s Youth Programs delivery system.
 CADCA's Youth Leadership is embraced by White House Office of National Drug Control Policy (ONDCP), states and local communities.
 It helps coalitions build capacity to foster youth leadership in design, implementation and evaluation of action strategies addressing community problems through “Youth In Action” Projects which employ seven evidence-based behavioral change strategies with an emphasis on environmental change to effectively address the problem behavior identified.

 This experiential educational model is designed to create community change by improving individual core competencies and essential group processes of youth and adult advisors to create change at population-levels.
 The distinction between this youth leadership initiative and others is the intentionality for the development of youth, ages 13 to 22, to become good community problem solvers, communicators and advocates who participate in the creation of a civil society.
 There is also a central focus on workforce development as we integrate youth into the fabric of local communities.